Best NAS for Small Business 2026: Synology, UGREEN & UniFi Compared

 Is the UniFi UNAS Pro 8 too loud for an office?

 Yes, unless you have a dedicated server closet or IT room.
 The UNAS Pro 8 is a 2U rackmount with enterprise-grade cooling fans.
 It belongs in a rack, not under a desk.
-If you want a quiet desktop option in the UniFi ecosystem, wait for the UNAS 4 (expected Q1 2026).
+The UNAS 4 ($379), a quiet desktop 4-bay option, launched in early 2026 but is currently sold out.
+Check the UniFi store for restock or consider the UNAS 2 ($199) for a smaller footprint in the meantime.

 Which NAS offers the best value in 2026?

 The UGREEN DXP4800 Plus delivers the most hardware per dollar: Intel Pentium Gold 8505, 8GB DDR5, and built-in 10GbE for around $600.
-Synology charges a similar price for a 2018 CPU and no 10GbE option.
+By comparison, the similarly priced DS925+ ships with a 2018-era CPU and no 10GbE upgrade path.

 Should I use a NAS or cloud storage for my business?